whiskers-of-hope/whiskers-of-hope.github.io/index.md

 All cats and kittens for adoption have been examined by a veterinarian, spayed or neutered, vaccinated against rabies and distemper (FVRCP), dewormed, treated to prevent fleas and mites, and tested for feline leukemia and feline immunodeficiency virus (FeLK/FIV).

-Our adoption fees depend on the age of the cat, and we also offer a discount if you adopt two cats at once:
+Our adoption fees depend on the age of the cat:

 * Kittens (up to 6 months) $150
 * Cats (6 months- 6 years) $125